Protect Our Parks!

 There is a lot of protected land in the United States.
 We often think of the lands protected by the National Park Service as public land, but our public lands also include land protected by the Bureau of Land Management, National Forest Service, and Fish and Wildlife Service.

 Our National Park Service alone produced 55.6 billion in economic output in 2023.
 According to the Outdoor Industry Association, the outdoor industry generated $1.2 trillion in economic output and supported 5 million jobs in 2023.
 Their records also show 57.3% of all Americans aged six and older participate in outdoor activities.
 According to one study, households living near protected land areas are 16% less likely to live in poverty.
 The National Forest Foundation points to over 300 scientific studies that show how exposure to nature reduces stress, boosts our immune system, improves memory, helps reduce and manage chronic pain, and improve mental health.
 How will this industry suffer if our camp grounds are logged, mountain tops are removed, and the land is sold for private development?
-Where will we go to camp and climb and fish?
+Where will we go to camp, climb, fish and reset?
 How many towns will disappear when the tourist have nothing to see?

 I’ve spent many summers and holidays visiting family nestled in the George Washington and Jefferson National Forests.
 I flyfished among cattle on the rivers and creeks.
-I’ve floated on the clear waters Jackson River.
+I’ve floated on the waters of the Jackson River.
 I have memories catching crawdads with my cousins in the cold, crystal clear headwater streams of the Alleghany Highlands.
 I’ve been speechless as I drive over the mountain top as storm clouds form in the distance.
 The forests and the parks are home and belonging.
 We must remember to thank our lands, and let others know their importance to our lives.
 When we invest in our lands, we invest in our culture and our people.

 Public Officials’ Contact Information